-The Grants Awards open on 1 January 2020
+The Grants Awards will open on 1 January 2022

 All applicants must submit a completed application form with supporting documents, as specified on the form.
 You should download the application form particular to the category of award for which you wish to apply from the Grant Application Forms page of this website.

 Complete the form, save it as a pdf document, and submit it together with all the supporting documents requested to firstname.lastname@example.org so that it arrives before midnight GMT on 31 March 2022.
 Incomplete or late applications will not be accepted.

 Each application must be supported by two references.
 Please ask your referees to send their references email@example.com no later than midnight GMT on 31 March 2022.
 Applications not supported by two referees before the deadline will not be accepted.

 To apply for a grant from The Barakat Trust you will need to submit a completed application with supporting documents.
 To access this form, you must download the application form from the website.